SoNotWildTurtle/HoloLive-Colleseum/README.md

    python -m hololive_coliseum
    ```

-The current prototype displays a simple cyan/white splash menu before
+The current prototype includes a basic player with gravity and a cyan splash menu.
-entering the placeholder game loop.
-Additional characters, maps, and gameplay
-features will be added over time.
+Additional characters, maps, and gameplay features will be added over time.